weavedb/zkjson/README.md

 #### zkJSON

-The key to making JSON verifiable with zkp is to invent a deterministic encoding which is friendly to zk circuits. zk circuits can only handle arithmetic operations with natural numbers, so we need to convert any JSON to a series of natural numbers back and forth.
+The key to making JSON verifiable with zkp is to invent a deterministic encoding that is friendly to zk circuits. zk circuits can only handle arithmetic operations with natural numbers, so we need to convert any JSON to a series of natural numbers back and forth.
 Just to clarify, you cannot simply convert it to a binary format or any existing encoding formats, because it has to specifically make sense to the circuit logic.

 ##### Encoding